How much state pension will I get?

 How does the state pension work?

-With the state pension, the amount you receive comes down to the number of years of recorded National Insurance contributions (NICs) you have.
+Understanding how the state pension is calculated is crucial when it comes to working out what your entitlement could look like.
+The amount you receive comes down to the number of years of recorded National Insurance contributions (NICs) you have.

-That’s rather different from a personal pension, where the income you enjoy in retirement will depend on the performance of the stocks and shares you have invested in, as well as whether you opt to access that pot through drawdown or by purchasing an annuity.
+This system is rather different from the way a personal pension works.
+Workplace pensions, ISAs and SIPPs depend on the performance of the stocks and shares you have invested in, as well as whether you opt to access that pot through drawdown or by purchasing an annuity.

 Basic state pension

-The old, basic state pension applied to men born before 6 April 1951 and women born before 6 April 1953, so those eligible will have already hit state pension age.
+The old, basic state pension applies to men born before 6 April 1951 and women born before 6 April 1953.
+So, those who are eligible will have already hit state pension age (which currently stands at 66).

 New state pension